Get our newsletter

 In the case of the Pilates ball, incorporating ridges along the outside of the ball has become a fairly standardized value-add feature, as has offering a variety of sizes and colors to choose from.
 Less common value-add features could be anti-bacterial surface coating, air pressure indicator, or even using a more environmentally-friendly material (since PVC has a large carbon footprint and is not recyclable).

 Value-add features are a brand’s primary canvas for innovation and differentiation.
 Apple and Gillette are masters at this.
 Category leaders typically use their position to adjust value-add features regularly and keep competitors off balance.
-For instance, McDonald’s took years to plan and source the children’s ball rooms it incorporated into its restaurants, achieving maximum cost effectiveness.
+For instance, McDonald’s took years to plan and source the children’s ball rooms it incorporated into its restaurants, achieving maximum cost-effectiveness.
 Once launched, Burger King had a matter of weeks to respond at great disruption and cost to their business.
 Value-add features may be easy to copy, but can be hard to keep up with.
 That’s how category leaders and disrupters tend to use them.
 They keep a close watch on their prospects, mining insights on a regular basis.
 Then, and as new trends evolve among their target segment, they are first to respond with corresponding product innovation in terms of value-add features.

 Duffy 3-D Product Dimensions